 Customer Satisfaction Score: (Number of 4-5 responses ÷ total response volume) x 100

 To give your CSAT score context, compare your score to industry peers and competitors.
 To do this, look at the American Customer Satisfaction Index (ACSI).
 The ACSI is a national economic indicator measuring customer satisfaction across the U.S. economy.

 According to ACSI, the average CSAT score for U.S. businesses in 2020 was 74.4% (with industry variation).
 E.g. Airlines CSAT score = 75%, computer software CAST score = 76%, and the Internet Social Media CSAT score = 70%.

 Customer satisfaction goes hand in hand with a great customer experience and healthy accounts.
 Research by McKinsey & Company shows that maximizing satisfaction across the customer journey has the potential to increase customer satisfaction by 20% and boost revenue by up to 15%.
 Satisfied customers more likely to upgrade and add services, and less likely to cancel.
 Hence, good CSAT = health customer accounts.

 It’s easy to want to use the CSAT score everywhere, but you should fight this temptation.
 Take a step back to determine where and how CSAT measures can benefit your company.
-Outline your CSAT goals, which could include measuring purchasing experiences, support calls satisfaction, or periodic satisfaction check-ins.
+Outline your CSAT goals, which could include measuring purchasing experiences, support calls satisfaction, survey response rate, or periodic satisfaction check-ins.